Train a Stillinger-Weber potential

 from kliff.dataset.weight import Weight

-from kliff.loss import Loss
+from kliff.legacy.loss import Loss

 from kliff.models import KIMModel